gopikrishna200426/TIME-LOOP-GAME-/README.md

 - Fully interactive text-based gameplay.
 - Multiple story paths with unique interactions.
 - Replayable with different choices.
+-
 📌 Limitations

--Only text-based (no graphics/animations yet).
+Only text-based (no graphics/animations yet).
--Story repeats if a wrong choice is made.
+Story repeats if a wrong choice is made.

 🔮 Future Improvements